AdobeDocs/platform-learn.en/help/tutorial-mobile-sdk-new/journey-optimizer-offers.md

 * apply different parameters to your offers (for example, priority, capping)
 * collect profile attributes in the app (see [Profile](profile.md)) and use these profile attributes to build audiences.
 Then use these audiences as part of the eligibility rules in your decision.
-* combine more than one decision scopes
+* combine more than one decision scopes.

 >[!SUCCESS]
 >